 2. Appeal Process

 a.
-The chairperson of the Student-Faculty Judiciary, Dean of Students and a student member of the Student-Faculty Judiciary will review to determine the merits of the stated basis for appeal.
+The chairperson of the Student-Faculty Review Board, Dean of Students and a student member of the Student-Faculty Review Board will review to determine the merits of the stated basis for appeal.

 b.
 If the stated reasons are insufficient to warrant further review, the appeal will not be accepted.

 c.
-If the appeal is accepted for further review, the entire Student-Faculty Judiciary, the accuser and accused will be summoned to appear.
+If the appeal is accepted for further review, the entire Student-Faculty Review Board, the complainant and respondent will be summoned to appear.

 d.
-At that time the cited basis for the appeal will only be reviewed, and further testimony may be heard only on that stated basis from the accused and/or accuser.
+At that time the cited basis for the appeal will only be reviewed, and further testimony may be heard only on that stated basis from the respondent and/or complainant.

 e.
 The board will then reach a decision and inform the appellant of that decision.